wrightmat/dnd-eberron/characters/Defender.md

 ### Development

-* Defender served as gunner on the Church of the Silver Flame's first (and only second in existance) shardjammer ship.
+* Defender served as gunner on the Church of the Silver Flame's first (and only second in existance) shardjammer ship, and now currently resides in [[Flamekeep]].